Matt Farr

 My core activities are lecturing, advising and course development across a range of areas of the BSc programme in Psychology.

 My background and specialism is in social psychology, though my work in teaching, learning and assessment has a broad reach across the undergraduate degree.
-I am responsible for Postgraduate Teaching Assistant training and development in Psychology.
-Previously, I oversaw the BSc Psychology with International Study degree route for a number of years from its launch.
+I chair our BSc Psychology Teaching Board and co-ordinate the allocation of teaching work in the Division of Psychology and Mental Health.
+Previously, I oversaw the BSc Psychology with International Study degree route for a number of years from its launch and was responsible for Postgraduate Teaching Assistant training and development in Psychology.

 My Higher Education research has been funded by the University's Centre for Higher Education Research, Innovation and Learning (CHERIL), the Manchester-Melbourne collaborative fund, and has also been supported by an SPS Education Innovation and Evaluation grant in the School.